-Farm Land having the relevant characteristics described below:
+Farmland having the relevant characteristics described below:

-- a) used primarily for primary production purposes; or - b) any land that is not defined as Residential, Rural Residential, Vacant or Commercial Land.
+- a) used primarily for primary production purposes; or - b) any land that is not defined as Residential, Rural Residential, Vacant or Commercial Land; and - c) land 2 hectares or greater.

 The differential rate will be used to fund items of expenditure described in the Budget adopted by Council.
 The level of the differential rate is the level which Council considers is necessary to achieve the objectives specified above.